 Really lay it on thick... you cannot be too good... imagine it is the best presentation the world has ever seen.
 Then go over it in your mind again and again.
 Each time make it even better for you, even more amazing.
 The result will be that when you get to the room you will have all that energy and confidence buzzing through you - you actually will blow them away.

 Simple and focused visualizations are concerned with reality.
 Visualization can also be used indirectly.
 Let your imagination go beyond reality to imagine some kind of fantasy event, a metaphor for aspects your life that you want to change.

 Another visualization is used in pain control.
-For chronic pain, the person visualises the seat of the pain as represented by a colour, red for example.
+For chronic pain, the person visualizes the seat of the pain as represented by a colour, red for example.
 Then they focus on an area of their body where there is no pain, and visualise that as a different colour, blue for example.
-Then the person imagines dipping a brush into the blue colour and painting over the red, or pressing both places together so that the colours blend and remove the pain.
+Then the person imagines dipping a brush into the blue color and painting over the red, or pressing both places together so that the colors blend and remove the pain.